 Investor preferred to invest in a company which has a higher accounting quality.
 However, thirty-five Indonesia's listed companies have a problem with their accounting-related aspects in 2018.
-It indicates that there is a weakness in accounting quality and poor corporate phenomenon governance.
-This supported by La Porta, Lopez-De-Silanes, and Shleifer (1999) that state Indonesia's company has a weak corporate governance external mechanism.
-Therefore, low accounting quality can be resolved by implementing convergent accounting standard.
-Barth, Landsman, and Lang (2008) argue that IFRS-based implementing accounting standards reduces the earning management practice and increases the value relevance of accounting information.
+It indicates that there is a weakness in accounting quality and poor corporate governance13 This phenomenon is supported by La Porta, Lopez-De-Silanes, and Shleifer (1999) that state that Indonesia's company has a weak corporate external governance mechanism.
+Therefore, low accounting quality can be resolved by implementing 44 RS convergent accounting standard.
+Barth, Landsman, and Lang (2008) argue that implementing IFRS-based accounting standards reduces the engling management practice and increases the value relevance of accounting information.